troyhacks/MoonLight/docs/develop/installation.md

 ### Install nodejs

-nodejs is needed if changes on the frontend (UI) are made (interface folder).
+nodejs is needed if changes on the front-end (UI) are made (interface folder).
 On each file change, ☑️ or ➡️ will rebuild the UI using nodejs.

 * Windows: if nodejs is not on your system you will get this error: